eddiesigner/glow-docs/misc/terms-of-service.md

 ## Payment

-Payments are handled by [Lemon Squeezy](https://www.lemonsqueezy.com/), I do not store or collect your payment card details.
-For more information please visit the [Lemon Squeezy Terms](https://www.lemonsqueezy.com/terms).
+Payments are handled by [Gumroad](https://gumroad.com/), I do not store or collect your payment card details.
+For more information please visit the [Gumroad Terms](https://gumroad.com/terms).

 ## Refunds